NVIDIA/spark-rapids-tools/user_tools/README.md

    ```sh
    $> ./build.sh fat
    ```

+## Logging Configuration

+The core tools project uses Log4j for logging.
+Default log level is set to INFO.
+You can configure logging settings in the `log4j.properties` file located in the `src/spark_rapids_pytools/resources/dev/resources/dev` directory.
+To change the logging level, modify the `log4j.rootLogger` property.
+Possible levels include `DEBUG`, `INFO`, `WARN`, `ERROR`.

 ## Usage and supported platforms

 Please refer to [spark-rapids-user-tools guide](https://github.com/NVIDIA/spark-rapids-tools/blob/main/user_tools/docs/index.md) for details on how to use the tools